djbpitt/macstuff/README.md

-# Miscellenous notes about using MacOS
+# Miscellenous notes about configuring and using MacOS

 [Installing Jekyll](jekyll.md)